iamyoshita/data-mining-project/README.md

 # data-mining-project

+First, I downloaded the abstracts as .txt file from PUBMED (for github, Had to compress the txt file from pubmed as it was >25mb.). then I extracted the pmid for each abstract and stored them in pmid files.
+The pmid extraction code is in cell 1 of the jupyter file (try1.ipynb) in the folder try1-basic codes.

-SubmitPMIDList.py is the code for annotating based on pmid.
+Annotate_using_PubTator.py is the code for annotating based on pmid.
 It takes pmid files as input. each pmid file has 100 pmids only because the API accepts 100 per request.
-IT gives annotatedabstracts.txt as output.
+It gives annotatedabstracts.txt as output.

-First, I downloaded the abstracts as .txt file from PUBMED (for github, Had to compress the txt file from pubmed as it was >25mb.). then I extracted the pmid for each abstract and stored them in pmid files.
-The pmid extraction code is in cell 1 of the jupyter file (try1.ipynb).

 Once the pmid files are generated (pmids.zip on github), run SubmitPMIDList.py to get the annotated text.